 How mid-sized and large companies can start using the cloud

 As Kenneth Loi pointed out, SaaS options reduce the amount of time to set up a full supply chain and procurement solution.
 The cloud also reduces total costs because of lower up-front capital investments.
 There are no additional servers to buy and people to hire.

 The harder it appears to implement cloud computing and this increased level of interaction and visibility, the more the organization needs it.
 The SCM World report noted that “technology stacks of respondent companies attempting to migrate to the cloud have been developed and deployed in layers and is generally hard to modify in response to changing business conditions.”
 Modifying systems as conditions change is vital to grow and improve in a high-information economy.

-As all business-owners and managers know, the only constant in business is change.
+As all business owners and managers know, the only constant in business is changing.
 Cloud computing and SaaS options can be a great way to manage that change and use it to your competitive advantage.